SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-002.md

 ## Description

+Security audit logs:

-Identifying and collecting security related activities is important for evidence collection following a security incident or event.
+Identifying and collecting security-related activities is important for evidence collection following a security incident or event.
 The security audit log might contain sensitive data that needs to be stored and encrypted properly.

 ## Implementation